ChengJungHsu/delft3d6906/README.md

 mv ~/Documents/Delft3d/svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/* ~/Documents/Delft3d/

-# Get Dockerfile from github and place in directory with Delft3d tagged version.
+### Get Dockerfile from github and place in directory with Delft3d tagged version.
+*Do this manually*

-*Option 1 - Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"* docker build -t delft3d:6906 .
+*Option 1 - Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"*

+docker build -t delft3d:6906 .

-*Option 2 - Pull image from Docker repository* docker pull dukemoose/delft3d
+*Option 2 - Pull image from Docker repository*

+docker pull dukemoose/delft3d